ChristyDotDev/sleeper-discord-events/README.md

 Where 111111 is your league ID.
 You should get a message from the bot in response saying something like "Subscribed to league YourleagueName"

+The bot runs on a schedule so notifications will not be immediate but will appear when it's doing it's scheduled run.

 ### Unsubscribing from a league

-TODO - If you want to stop seeing the notifications in the meantime, remove the bot from your server
+TODO - If you want to stop seeing the notifications in the meantime, remove the bot from your server.
+I swear I'll add a !sleeper-unsubscribe command soon :)

 ## Notifications format